 You might have some or all of the following tests to confirm a diagnosis of endometrial cancer.

-Note that a Pap test does not detect cancer of the uterus.
-If you have recently had a Pap test with a normal result, this does not mean that you do not have endometrial cancer.
+Note that a Cervical Screening Test does not detect cancer of the uterus.
+If you have recently had a Cervical Screening Test with a normal result, this does not mean that you do not have endometrial cancer.
 You should still have any symptoms checked by a doctor.

-Your doctor will feel your abdomen, and may also do a vaginal or cervical examination (similar to having a Pap test).
+Your doctor will feel your abdomen, and may also do a vaginal or cervical examination (similar to having a Cervical Screening Test).